Canadian-Geospatial-Platform/geoview/docs/app/packages.md

                 width: 200,
             };

-            // create a new button panel on the appbar this.panel = api.map(mapId).createAppbarPanel(button, panel, null);
+            // create a new button panel on the app-bar this.panel = api.map(mapId).createAppbarPanel(button, panel, null);
         };